-Dogs must be kept under your custody and control at all times.
-Unsupervised dogs can land in trouble and in the pound.
-If your animal is found running at large, that's where it will likely wind up.
-While your animal will receive good care (and even veterinary attention if required) you will be subject to fines, impoundment fees and expenses.
+Dogs must be kept on a leash and under the control of a competent person at all times when in public.
+If your animal is found running at large, Bylaw Services will bring your dog to the City pound facility, and while your animal will receive good care (and even veterinary attention if required), you will be subject to fines, impoundment fees and expenses.

 "Guests" at the pound are kept for 72 hours.
 You will be notified via an impoundment notice with instructions on how to reclaim your pet.
 After three days pets may be sold, adopted out, or sadly, destroyed.